particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

-### Import devices 2026-09-12
+### Import devices 2026-09-14

-Import devices table shows name that will be set if using the name devices feature.
+The [Import devices tool](/tools/cloud-tools/import-devices) now shows the name that will be set if using the name devices feature.
 Fixed a bug that caused names to not be set in some cases.
+It's now safe to re-run the import device tool with the same csv to rename devices in the list that do not have the correct name.

 ### Import devices 2026-09-10